The role of symmetry and dissipation in biolocomotion: Analysis

+To conclude that the first order perturbation of the phase shift is zero, we have to integrate the ODE $\dot{g} = g\cdot\eta(t)$ on $\SE(2)$ over a period.
+The Magnus expansion gives that

+where further terms contain repeated commutator brackets.
+From~\eqref{eq:eta-integral} it follows that the first term in the exponent vanishes at order $\varepsilon$, while all further terms vanish at order $\varepsilon$ due to the appearance of (repeated) commutators of $\eta_\varepsilon(t) \in \mathcal{O}(\varepsilon)$.
+The upshot here is that the curvature (i.e.~non-Abelianness) of a group expressed by these commutators only contributes at higher orders of $\varepsilon$.
+This proves our claim that $(\Theta,\Delta) \in \mathcal{O}(\varepsilon^2)$.

+On the other hand, one can generically expect to see a non-zero phase shift at order $\varepsilon^2$, as corroborated by our numerical simulations in the next section.
+There are two contributing effects to this.
+Firstly, in the second order expansion

-It is worth noting that our argument depends on the fact that the damping matrix $\nu$ depends non-trivially on the reduced configuration variables $\hat{q} \in Q/G$.
+the term $(D_i \hat{\nu}(s_*) \cdot \xi^{(1)})\,s^{(1)\,i}$ integrates to a non-zero contribution over a period when $\hat{\nu}$ depends non-trivially on the reduced configuration variables $s \in \SE(2) \backslash Q$.
 This can be viewed in contrast to~\cite{ChangSoo2013}, where damping induced self-recovery of a cyclic variable is studied, and hence a non-zero phase shift cannot occur.
-That setting assumes that $\nu$ does not depend on the other variables.
+That setting assumes that $\hat{\nu}$ does not depend on the other variables.

+Secondly, the non-Abelianness of $\SE(2)$ allows for a non-zero contribution even when $\int_0^T \eta(t) \,\d t = 0$.
+This can be thought of as a holonomy defect due to curvature of the symmetry group; indeed the defect depends to second order on the path length, which is of order $\varepsilon$.